 New Quarter of Tefillah!

 You can read more about this quarter’s offerings below.
-As always, please reach out to Roni Ben-David, Director of Social Justice & Inclusion, with any questions.
+As always, please reach out to Adi Alouf, Director of Student & Jewish Life with any questions.

 Purpose of Tefillah at JCHS